-This easy vegan Asian wonton rice noodle soup for colds is done in 20 minutes and tastes so authentic that I wouldn't know it was vegan if I hadn't made it myself!
+This easy vegan wonton soup for colds is done in 20 minutes and tastes so authentic that I wouldn't know it was vegan if I hadn't made it myself!
 Packed with garlic and ginger, it's a quick and simple flu-busting recipe.
-Also gluten-free and you don't need any stock or bouillon cube!

 Why make this